 2. One of the following with a C+ or better: Foundations of Mathematics 11, Principles of Mathematics 11, Pre-Calculus 11, or MATH 085.

 3. Applicants must satisfy the English language proficiency requirement.
 For details on how this requirement may be met, see English language proficiency requirement in the Admissions section of the calendar.

 If you think you have equivalent courses or acceptable technical background, contact the instructors at 604-847-5427 to make an appointment for orientation and assessment.
 If you have a successful interview and assessment, you may be eligible to enter the program without the above-stated prerequisites.

 Applications are accepted on a continuous basis throughout the year.

 Qualified applicants are considered for the next intake in which there is space.

 See Continuous application

 How to apply

-1. Submit the application fee, along with your UFV application for admission form, to the Admissions & Records (A&R) office.
-You can apply online or download an application form at ufv.ca/ar/admissions/apply.
-Application forms are also available from any A&R or Student Services office.
+1. Submit the application fee, along with your UFV application for admission form, to the Office of the Registrar (OReg).
+You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
+Application forms are also available from any OReg or Student Services office.

 Additional documents required for a complete application: